hyesoonah/uips-stat-share/README.md

 # Illinois PS Stats
 Shared resources for stats for students in Political Science at the University of Illinois.
+This repository contains materials for students in the methods sequence, as well as general tutorials to use for practice.

 ## PS530 - Quant I